 When you work with Billy and Megan, you can rest assured that you will not encounter any surprises along the way as you go through the bankruptcy process.
 We will explain every step and make sure you understand what will happen.

-Chapter 7 May Be the Fresh Start You Need
+Chapter 7 Bankruptcy Attorneys Can Help With the Fresh Start You Need

 From start to finish, a Chapter 7 bankruptcy filing should take about four to six months, but with the automatic stay in place, you will get almost immediate relief from creditor harassment.